Huotes/CommitMaker/README.md

 Superman once watched an episode of Walker, Texas Ranger.
 He then cried himself to sleep.

 When Chuck Norris says 'More cowbell', he MEANS it.

+July 4th is Independence day.
+And the day Chuck Norris was born.
+Coincidence?
+I think not.